Global Cooperation

 In Global Cooperation, we share our experience from the Danish energy transition with the world.
 By partnering with some of the world's biggest countries and fastest growing economies, we put our expertise to use where it holds the greatest impact.
 We focus our efforts on Danish core competencies within energy transition.

-Because our domestic progress owes to decades of active and persistent policy, we are able to assist our partners in deploying a framework for a cost-efficient energy transition.
-We do this in close cooperation with The Danish Ministry of Foreign Affairs, including the relevant embassies, the Danish TSO, Energinet, as well as other relevant branch organizations.
-At the Danish embassies and local partner organizations, energy advisors are posted and supported by colleagues from the Danish Energy Agency.
+In Denmark, we have had decades of active and persistent policy, and therefore we are able to assist our partners in deploying a framework for a cost-efficient energy transition.
+We do this in close cooperation with The Danish Ministry of Foreign Affairs, including the relevant embassies, the Danish TSO, Energinet, as well as other relevant stakeholders.
+At the Danish embassies and local partner organisations, energy advisors are posted and supported by colleagues from the Danish Energy Agency.

-Our 24 partner countries are China, Mexico, South Africa, Vietnam, Ukraine, Indonesia, Turkey, The USA, South Korea, Japan, The Netherlands, Germany, The United Kingdom, India, Egypt, Kenya, France, Poland, Ethiopia, Estonia, Latvia Lithuania, Brazil and Colombia.
+Our 24 partner countries are China, Mexico, South Africa, Viet Nam, Ukraine, Indonesia, Türkiye , The USA, South Korea, Japan, The Netherlands, Germany, The United Kingdom, India, Egypt, Kenya, France, Poland, Ethiopia, Estonia, Latvia, Lithuania, Brazil and Colombia.
 Together, they represent 70 per cent of global CO2-emissions.

 Collaboration is key to a sustainable development

-We share our experiences, tools and build capacity in green energy transition.
-Building local capacity is at the center of our activities.
-In many of our partnerships we strive to identify the most cost-effective green path to reach - or even go beyond - the partner country’s nationally determined greenhouse gas emission targets set out in the Paris Agreement.
+We share our experiences and tools from the Danish green energy transition and building local capacity is at the centre of our activities.
+In many of our partnerships, we strive to identify the most cost-effective green path to reach - or even go beyond - the partner country’s nationally determined greenhouse gas emission targets set out in the Paris Agreement.
 The solutions are manifold and based on the following Danish core competencies:

 • Long-term energy modelling and scenarios